 Whenever the law grants a right to seek recovery for wrongdoing, it also places restrictions on how long the victim has in which to take legal action.
 If the victim delays too long in seeking compensation, he is said to have "slept on his rights" and his claim will not be heard.
 These limits are called "statutes of limitations" and they vary depending on the nature of the wrong that was committed.
 In many cases, there are other limitations on taking legal action, as well.

 If you have suffered a business loss, it is important that you promptly contact a qualified commercial litigation lawyer to investigate your rights so that you do not lose your right to recover damages.

-Thompson O'Neil Law Firm located in Northern Michigan, Traverse City specialize in personal injury, insurance disputes, employment rights, civil litagation and more.
+Thompson O'Neil Law Firm located in Northern Michigan, Traverse City specializes in personal injury, insurance disputes, employment rights, civil litigation and more.